 What Happens After a Tooth Implant Placement?

 If you’re a Manhattan adult who is missing a tooth or teeth, you may be considering a variety of teeth replacement options, including a bridge, dentures or a tooth implant.
-If you’ve already spoken to Manhattan periodontist Dr. Kissel about your tooth replacement options, you may be aware that he strongly encourages his patients in the city to receive a tooth implant.
+If you’ve already spoken to periodontist Dr. Kissel about your tooth replacement options, you may be aware that he strongly encourages his patients in the city to receive a tooth implant.
 But why does Dr. Kissel prefer a tooth implant over a bridge or dentures?
 Read on to learn about the oral health benefits that you should know about tooth implants.

 What Happens When You Lose a Tooth